Dotsian/DexScript/README.md

 #### Updating

 If you already have DexScript, you will see a button called "Update".
 When you click that button, DexScript will update to the latest version.
 This will instantly update DexScript, which means you don't have to restart your bot.

+#### Configuration

+If you have a `config.toml` file already installed within DexScript, the "Config" button will appear.
+This button will allow you to access the configuration menu, which will let you modify DexScript's internal settings.

 #### Uninstalling